hongaar/moker/README.md

 cd my-org
 ```

-All monorepo's ship with TypeScript.
+All monorepo's ship with typescript, lerna, jest, prettier and lint-staged.

 ### Workspaces